NBISweden/workshop-epigenomics/README.md

 quarto add --no-prompt royfrancis/quarto-team
 ```

-We will be using `R-4.6.0` coupled with Bioconductor release `3.23` for this
+We will be using `R-4.6.1` coupled with Bioconductor release `3.23` for this
 workshop.
-PLease make sure you are using the right `R` version when adding new
+Please make sure you are using the right `R` version when adding new
 material.
 If you have multiple `R` versions installed on your machine, you can
 use [rig](https://github.com/r-lib/rig) to open `RStudio` with the desired
 version as follows: